ForallFramework/loader.package/README.md

 * Provides a much more convenient way to initialize your package through having a Loader class in `yourPackage/.package/Loader.php` that extends the `AbstractLoader` provided.
-* handles a lot of the class loading automatically according to [FIG standards](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).
+* Handles a lot of the class loading automatically according to [FIG standards](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).

 ## Features